 Thoughts?
 It sounded great!
 I also read the reviews from other customers, which were all positive and along similar lines.
 Obviously I need to take the supplement for longer than the two weeks I’ve been taking it but no ill effects and my marathon training still continues to go well.
 My long runs have felt strong as well.

 Thoughts?
 I actually don’t have any digestion issues, apart from the occasional bloat from too many apples or too many vegetables (I’m looking at you, sprouts).
 This wasn’t the reason why I chose this supplement.
-I’ve heard aloe vera is great for many different things (THIS article is good), one of those being inflammation.
+I’ve heard aloe vera is great for many different things, one of those being inflammation.
 As a runner doing high mileage (for me!!)
 I wanted something to help with recovery and reduce injury (though I know a bit of inflammation isn’t bad).
 Again, so far so good.
 The tablets are nice and small as well so easy to take.

 Omega 3 is great for the brain, heart and eyes.
 You’d usually find the omega 3 polyunsaturated fatty acids in oily fish, flaxseeds, nuts, etc. and can be a tricky one to get the recommended daily dose if fish and nuts don’t rock your world (though sprouts have a good dose apparently!).